California fires force thousands to flee as more blazes feared

-Some of California's largest ever fires raged across the state on Saturday, forcing tens of thousands from their homes as forecasters warned of further blazes sparked by lightning strikes.
+Some of California's largest-ever fires are raging across the state, forcing tens of thousands from their homes as forecasters warned of further blazes sparked by lightning.

-Several thousand lightning bolts have hit California in recent days, starting fires that left thick smoke blanketing the region.
+Several thousand lightning strikes in recent days ignited fires that left thick smoke blanketing the region on Saturday.

+The total area burned for all the fires in California this week is "close to one million acres (400,000 hectares)," according to CalFire public information officer Jeremy Rahn.

+"More lightning is anticipated tomorrow (Sunday) and into Tuesday - everyone must remain alert and have an evacuation plan," the agency said on Twitter.

+The National Weather Service added: "With severe drought and exceptionally dry fuels present, dry thunderstorms could spark additional wildfires this weekend."

-"The western US and Great Plains are shrouded under a vast area of smoke due to ongoing wildfires that extend from the Rockies to the West Coast," the National Weather Service said Saturday.
+"The western US and Great Plains are shrouded under a vast area of smoke due to ongoing wildfires that extend from the Rockies to the West Coast."

-"With severe drought and exceptionally dry fuels present, dry thunderstorms could spark additional wildfires this weekend."

-The two largest blazes - dubbed the LNU Lightning Complex and the SCU Lightning Complex - have burned about 240,000 hectares and destroyed 565 structures.
+About 2,600 firefighters are tackling the two largest blazes, out of 13,700 battling "nearly two dozen major fires," according to Rahm.

+"If you don't believe in climate change, come to California," tweeted state Governor Gavin Newsom alongside a dramatic photograph of huge clouds of smoke rising from fires.

 Wineries in the famed Napa and Sonoma regions, which are still reeling from blazes in recent years, are under threat.